 Add panner cubes and fry until they are browned.
 Remove the cubes from the pan and keep aside.

-Add the masala paste and ginger garlic green chilli paste in the same pan and fry for 3-4 minutes.
+Add the masala paste and ginger garlic green chili paste in the same pan and fry for 3-4 minutes on medium heat.

-Now add yogurt, coriander powder, red chilli powder, turmeric powder, cumin powder, salt and 1/2 cup of water and fry for 3-4 minutes.
+Now add yogurt, coriander powder, red chili powder, turmeric powder, cumin powder, salt, and ½ cup of water and fry for 3-4 minutes.

 Add saffron soaked in water and kewra essence and mix well.